 UCF faculty are encouraged to participate in seasonal and ongoing events at the Faculty Center.
 Our major events include two faculty development conferences internal to our university, one in summer and one in winter.
-The Summer Conference is sponsored by multiple offices including the Office of Diversity Initiatives and Office of International Studies, in addition to the Faculty Center.
+The Summer Conference is sponsored by multiple offices including the Office of Diversity and Inclusion and Office of International Studies, in addition to the Faculty Center.

 We also recommend that you participate often in our faculty learning communities, which examine important and new topics in teaching and learning.
 Our monthly workshops offer a bevy of subjects, ranging from new technologies to eternal issues in classroom instruction.
 All events with the Faculty Center are free to participants.

 College of Business Administration Today's workplace offers new challenges to students--the options are wider, the demands are greater, and the workplace is less structured.
 To be successful, students will need to meet the challenges of this type of working environment.
 A teacher is the guide who helps them prepare to meet these challenges by armin...

 College of Business Administration I believe it is imperative for students to learn the economic way of thinking and applications of economic theory in their lives, and to use technology to do both.
 I want students to be able to analyze economic policy and how it influences their decisions, as well as corporate, national and international decis...

 College of Medicine I do not know if many educators formally construct their teaching philosophy before they walk into a classroom for the first time; I certainly did not when I started as an adjunct instructor at UCF in 1996 or when I became a full-time instructor in 2005.
 I am certain all educators think strongly about the kind o...